ArguMentor: Augmenting User Experiences with Counter-Perspectives: Evaluation

-Then, participants repeat this process for three additional articles (representing left, right, and neutral perspectives) in the experimental (ArguMentor) condition, including the post-surveys.
-T A final, exit survey consisting of subjective experience and system feedback questions is given in the end.
+This procedure is then repeated with the experimental condition, with participants getting access to ArguMentor.
+A final, exit survey consisting of subjective experience and system feedback questions is given in the end.
 Participants can have as much time with each article and the system as they wish.
 They are instructed to not return to the article or the system while filling the survey, and answer subjective questions as honestly as possible.

-The document selection is counterbalanced to reduce order effects; i.e., Participant 1 gets Documents A--C in the control condition and D--F in the experimental condition, Participant 2 gets Documents D--F in the control condition and A--C in the experimental condition, and so on.
+The document selection is counterbalanced to reduce order effects; i.e., Participant 1 gets Document A in the control condition and B in the experimental condition, Participant 2 gets Documents B in the control condition and A in the experimental condition, and so on.
 However, all participants experienced the experimental condition after the control condition.

-The articles are chosen from \citet{AllSides}, which collates daily top news stories from the political left, right, and center.
-To create a spectrum of reading comprehension issues, the article content is tweaked using ChatGPT to make one article more challenging to read (adding difficult language, jargon, etc), one medium difficulty, and one easy to read.
-The six articles are included in the Supplementary Materials.
+24 people read 2 articles each, resulting in 48 data points for our 12 conditions (6 articles, each with and without the system).

-\subsection{Evaluation Metrics:}
+\subsection{Evaluation Metrics}

 We measured participants' outcomes, subjective experience, and processes to see how interaction with ArguMentor compares to the baseline.